tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_stoplight.md

 *   QA can automate unit testing from the API description to speed up endpoint testing across a variety of parameters and scenarios.
 *   Technical writers can add descriptions and other examples to the specification description, and then generate interactive documentation without worrying about developing their own templates, styles, or other formatting and organization.

 If the OpenAPI specification really powers all of these other activities, doesn't it make sense to build your platform around the specification?
 And from a larger view, to build your business around the specification?
 That's what Stoplight is doing.
 It's what makes them fundamentally different from other API platforms.
-I think it's what Kim Lane meant when he said Stoplight provides "new way to look at the API life cycle &mdash; a perspective that spans multiple dimensions, including design, definition, virtualization, documentation, testing, discovery, orchestration, and client."
+I think it's what Kin Lane meant when he said Stoplight provides "new way to look at the API life cycle &mdash; a perspective that spans multiple dimensions, including design, definition, virtualization, documentation, testing, discovery, orchestration, and client."

 ## Not a post-design artifact to generate documentation